M64GitHub/remembra/docs/overview.md

 - The **Chat Engine** processes each conversation turn
 - The **Persistence Layer** stores everything durably
 - **Background Processes** run during idle time

+### Ollama-Compatible Proxy

+REMEMBRA's HTTP server exposes an Ollama-compatible chat endpoint.
+This means:

+- Any Ollama-compatible UI can connect to REMEMBRA instead of Ollama directly
+- REMEMBRA acts as a transparent proxy, forwarding requests to Ollama
+- All memory, reflection, and governance features are applied automatically
+- Users can switch LLM models mid-conversation
+- Existing Ollama setups gain memory functionality without changes to their UI

 ---